1. How does Vervoe’s AI feature work?

 The AI feature will score and rank the candidates based on the combination of data points compiled from the three models.

-3. What does the AI score predict exactly?
+2. What does the AI score predict exactly?

 The AI score is a prediction on how you will grade the candidate based on your grading preferences that our AI feature has learned.

-4. How accurate is the AI score?
+3. How accurate is the AI score?

-5. How does it help eliminate bias?
+4. How does it help eliminate bias?

-- Bias is a very real threat with AI - since typical AI algorithms learn from humans (who are naturally biased).
-We have made concentrated efforts to avoid this.
+- Bias is a very real threat with AI - since typical AI algorithms learn from humans (who are naturally biased), we have made concentrated efforts to avoid this.

-6. When do I see an AI score and when do I see my own score?
+5. When do I see an AI score and when do I see my own score?

 Your score will appear as soon as you grade every response submitted by the candidate.

-7. How are the graded candidate cards sorted?
+6. How are the graded candidate cards sorted?

 Our system will sort the graded cards based on the highest to lowest score.
 The employer's score will take precedence, but if no employer grade is provided for a candidate - the AI feature's score will be used to sort that card.

-8. How do I turn off the AI score?
+7. How do I turn off the AI score?
 I don't want it to grade my candidates for me.

 This feature is intended to make your job easier, without forcing you to change the way you work.
 It's just a prediction.
 Keep grading the way you're used to.
 Once you score all the responses for a candidate, your score will be available.
+However, for individual questions you can choose to either turn off the grading or choose to manually grade the question.
+This means that you will not receive a grade for any candidate who completes until this question or questions are graded.